 These hydrocarbons are also known as 'arenes'.
 Since most of them possess pleasant odour (Greek; aroma meaning pleasant smelling), the class of compounds was named as 'aromatic compounds'.
-Most of such compounds were found to contain benzene ring.
-Benzene ring is highly unsaturated but
+Most of such compounds were found to contain benzene

 13.5.1 Nomenclature and Isomerism